blackkiv/khtmling-lib/README.md

 # khtmling-lib
-kotlin implementation of best lib in this world
+kotlin implementation of the best lib in this world

 this lib is not fully java compatible, we have exception with private fields in class, i will fix that in future maybe :D